-The earliest customs house in Harbour Grace was reportedly in the vicinity of the Two Sisters rock formation, on the tip of Bears Cove.
+The first customs house in Harbour Grace was reportedly in the vicinity of the Two Sisters rock formation, on the tip of Bears Cove.

 The Water St location served as the customs house from at least the year 1800.
 George Kemp, MP for Poole, made a special request to the British Government that a customs house be erected in Carbonear for the benefit of the numerous importing and exporting firms in Conception Bay, as the distance to St. John’s proved inconvenient.
 The government granted this request around 1800, but decided the customs house would be in Harbour Grace, to the disgust of G. & J. Kemp, who did the most business in Conception Bay.
 This customs office was a wooden, one-storey, thatch-roofed structure.

 Later, the Customs House was a tuberculosis clinic and an office for the Department of Social Services.
 Under the stewardship of the Conception Bay Museum Association, the building was designated a National Exhibition Centre in 1974 and a museum in 1975.

 The Customs House is designated a Municipal Heritage Site by the Town of Harbour Grace.